Rayer/PTO_Management/README.md

 An app for Slack PTO Management.
 PTOs can be applied in Slack and will be shown in destinated google calendar.

+## `client_secret.json`

+This application requires client secret, please contact project owner, or you can issue one [here](https://console.developers.google.com/apis/dashboard?project=u2ber-203314).

+Require permission and APIs are Google Calendar.

 ## Commands and Endpoints

 - `/pto_apply` It will apply a PTO entry.
 Format is `/pto_apply name description start end`